AditiSaini/TopKUserFeedTwitter/README.md

  1. The user tweets data is static
  2. The computation for the top k feeds takes place when the user requests the data
  3. The top k feeds are based only on timestamp.
 The more recent the tweet, the higher the position

-### NOTE: Both the original as well as the bonus tasks have been implemented